tweag/nickel/examples/README.md

 # Examples

-This directory contain an evolving selection of examples of Nickel programs.
+This directory contains an evolving selection of examples of Nickel programs.

 ## Execution